pdjr-signalk/pdjr-skplugin-switchbank/README.md

-__pdjr-skplugin-switchbank__ is a plugin which extends Signal K's support for NMEA 2000 switch banks by (i) providing a mechanism for decorating switch bank 'state' keys with automatically generated and/or user-supplied meta data and (ii) allowing a PUT operation on a switch bank relay channel to operate a remote relay using PGN 127502 (Switch Bank Control) messages.
+__pdjr-skplugin-switchbank__ is a plugin which extends Signal K's support for NMEA 2000 switch banks by (i) providing a mechanism for decorating switch bank 'state' keys with automatically generated and/or user-supplied meta data and (ii) allowing PUT operations on switch bank relay channels to operate remote relays using PGN 127502 (Switch Bank Control) messages.

 ## System requirements

 __pdjr-skplugin-switchbank__ has no special installation requirements.

-The meta data support feature relies upon the presence of the [pdjr-skplugin-meta-injector](https://github.com/preeve9534/pdjr-skplugin-meta-injector#readme) plugin which has responsibility for writing generated meta data into the Signal K data store.
+Adding meta data to switch bank keys relies upon the presence of the [pdjr-skplugin-meta-injector](https://github.com/preeve9534/pdjr-skplugin-meta-injector#readme) plugin which has responsibility for writing generated meta data into the Signal K data store.